Brudihawo/fluid_sim_cpp/README.md

 - Infile Parsing Done

 ## TODOS:
-2. Add starting parsed infile simulation
+2. implement phase field method
 3. Update docs
 3. Implement serialization (write_timesteps and end file format (also, file reader -> Plotting with matplotlib or *implot*?))
 4. Update "Implementing a new Simulation Domain Class" with information on field descriptors and field limit values.